 - Open the sterile catheter and the sterile urine bag.
 If you are alone, put a small amount of lubricant in sterile gauze.
 If you have an assistant, ask her to apply lubricant aseptically.

 - With one hand, hold the catheter.
-Use the other hand to open the labia minora by means of your thumb and index finger.
+Use the other side to open the labia minora utilizing your thumb and index finger.

 - Inflate the balloon by injecting 10 cc of sterile water in the Y-port to anchor the catheter in place.

-- Attach the catheter to patient’s thigh using adhesive tapes.
+- Attach the catheter to the patient’s thigh using adhesive tapes.

-- Document the date and time of the procedure, patient’s urine output and patient’s reaction.
+- Document the date and time of the procedure, the patient’s urine output, and the patient’s reaction.

 - Avoid membrane lining breakage by properly locating the meatus.
 Do not use force upon insertion.